bevyengine/bevy-website/content/learn/book/control-flow/change-detection.md

 Change detection works differently for removed components, since the component (and possibly the entity) no longer exists!

-To detect when components are removed, you can use the [`RemovedComponents`] event:
+To detect when components are removed, you can use the [`RemovedComponents`] param:

 ```rust
 fn detect_removed_position(mut removed: RemovedComponents<Position>) {